Soemmerring's gazelle: Distribution and habitat

 Soemmerring's gazelles is native to the Horn of Africa.
 It lives in Djibouti, Eritrea, Ethiopia, Somalia and South Sudan.
 However, it is extinct in Sudan.
 They inhabit open steppes with brush and acacia, as well as steppes with few trees.
 At some point in history, a Soemmerring's gazelle population became isolated on Dahlak Kebir island in the Dahlak Archipelago, where the gazelle actually developed a dwarf form of the larger mainland races.

 Ecology and behavior

 Diet

 The diet of the gazelle consists of acacia and bush leaves, grasses, and herbs.

 Reproduction

 Scientists suggest the males are temporarily territorial.
 The lifespan for this animal is up to 14 years.

 Threats

 Soemmerring's gazelle is listed as Vulnerable in the IUCN Red List.

 In many parts of North Africa and the Middle East, large stone corrals were constructed to drive herds of gazelle into, making for an easy ambush.
 This method of hunting started in prehistoric time, and continued into the early part of the 20th century.

 Most species of gazelles have been hunted for food over the course of history.
 Soemmerring's gazelles are very understudied due to their small numbers.
-In parts of their former range they are extinct due to hunting and habitat destruction.
+In parts of their former range they are extirpated due to hunting and habitat destruction.